-"Yes, Miss."
-I smirked again, pulling myself arrogantly from the chair to chuck it in the rubbish bin in the corner of the room, when my eyes again caught hers.
-Her expression was slightly curious this time, but...almost bored before she severed my gaze and completely turned her back on me.
+I smirked again, and pulled myself arrogantly from the chair to throw it in the rubbish bin in the corner of the room.
+That's when my eyes again caught hers.
+Her expression was slightly curious this time, but... almost bored before she severed my gaze and completely turned her back on me.

-A minute later she left to be shown to class, before the Headmaster's door swung open and he grabbed me by the collar, yanking me roughly inside the room.
+A minute later she left to be shown to class, and that's when the headmaster's door swung open and he grabbed me by the collar; yanking me roughly inside the room.

 My brother; my twin brother.

-While we grew up in the same house, Emmett's childhood was vastly different from mine.
+While we grew up in the same house, Emmett's childhood was the polar opposite from mine.
 He was my mother's golden child.
-The child who could do no wrong.
-The child she was always throwing in my face and pitting against me.
-I always had to bow to him, and if I ever did better than him at anything, at school for example, it'd send her into a rage and she'd beat the crap out of me.
+The one who could do no wrong.
+The one she was always throwing in my face and pitting against me.
+I always had to bow to him, and if I ever did better than him at anything, at school for example, it'd send her into a blind rage and she'd beat the crap out of me.
 Then she'd stand back while he did the same, on her instruction.

 Emmett's always been a giant.
-While I stand just taller than our grandfather at 6'2", Emmett is still four inches taller.
+While I stand just taller than our grandfather at 6'2, Emmett is still four inches taller.
 He gets his height from our father apparently; though, neither of us ever met him.
 He died before we were born.
-When I was five I found a picture of him in the hall closet in my mother's house.
-Emmett's his clone, whereas I look nothing like him.
+When I was five, I found a picture of him in the hall closet in my mother's house.
+Emmett's his clone; whereas I look nothing like him.
 While we're twins, we're not identical.
 I look like my grandfather, Carlisle.
-Pop, as we call him.
+Pop, as we called him.

-Which is why my mother hates me with a passion.
+It was the reason my mother despised me with a passion.

 Until Emmett and I moved in with Pop, we hated each other.
 I detested the bastard.
 I hated him so much, I used to lie awake at night thinking up inventive ways to kill him in his sleep.

-When we were twelve, Pop put us into therapy.
-It took me awhile to realise Emmett was being just as emotionally manipulated by our mother for her own purpose, as I was.
+When we were in sixth grade, Pop put us into therapy.
+It took me a long time to realise Emmett was being just as emotionally manipulated by our mother as I was.
 That's when we eventually started to get along, and I could finally see him as my brother.